Bohannon, No. 5 Iowa run away from Nebraska 102-64

 FREDRICK HURT

 Iowa guard CJ Fredrick, who has been dealing with a lower-leg injury since mid-January, fell to the court after committing a foul with 5:35 left in the first half.
 He grabbed his right ankle, and after being helped up, limped off the court.
 Fredrick did not play the rest of the game.
 Fredrick has missed four games and missed the second halves of two other games with the injury.
+“He’s a little bit sore,” Fran McCaffery said.
+“We’ll see how he is tomorrow.”

 LONG RUNS